If you worry that scammers could open credit card accounts or loans in your name, credit freezes and credit locks can help.

-It makes sense, then, to keep your credit reports frozen until you actually need to apply for a mortgage, credit card, auto loan, or other loan.
-If you don’t unfreeze your credit, lenders won’t be able to review your credit history, and they won’t approve you for a loan.
-This can also help protect you from identity theft: Even if scammers attempt to take out a loan or open a credit card account in your name, their efforts will be thwarted when lenders can’t access your credit reports.
+It makes sense to keep your credit reports frozen until you actually need to apply for a mortgage, credit card, auto loan, or other loan.
+If you don’t unfreeze your credit, lenders won’t be able to review your credit history, and they won’t be able to approve you for a loan.
+This can help protect you against identity theft: Even if scammers attempt to take out a loan or open a credit card account in your name, their efforts will be thwarted when lenders can’t access your credit reports.

 You should freeze your credit if you believe you’ve been the victim of identity theft or if your personal or financial information has been exposed in a data breach.
 Freezing your credit can help keep predators from opening new accounts in your name.

 But this isn’t the only time you should consider a credit freeze.
-If you want to help protect yourself from identity theft, you should keep your credit frozen at all times unless you are actively applying for a new credit card or loan.
-When you are applying for credit or debt, you can unfreeze your credit temporarily.
+If you want to constantly protect yourself from identity theft, you should always keep your credit frozen unless you are actively applying for a new credit card or loan.
+When you are applying for new credit or debt, you can unfreeze your credit temporarily.

-A credit lock performs the same basic function as a freeze: It prevents lenders from accessing your credit reports.
-This will protect you in case someone tries to open a credit card account or take out a loan in your name.
+A credit lock works the same way as a freeze: It prevents lenders from accessing your credit reports.
+This will protect you if someone tries to open a credit card account or take out a loan in your name.
 Again, if lenders can’t access your credit reports, they can’t complete a loan or credit application initiated by a scammer.

-Credit locks, though, are easier to manage.
-Once you sign up with the credit bureaus, you can access your lock through a mobile app.
+The difference with credit locks, though, is that they are easier to manage.
+Once you sign up with the credit bureaus, you can access your lock through mobile apps.
 You can then quickly lock or unlock your credit through this app.

-As with credit freezes, it makes sense to keep your credit locked whenever you aren’t actively applying for a new loan or line of credit.
-In fact, this process is even easier with a credit lock: the bureaus make it easy to lock and unlock your credit quickly.
+As with credit freezes, keep your credit locked whenever you aren’t actively applying for a new loan or line of credit.
+This process is even easier with a credit lock: The bureaus make it easy to lock and unlock your credit quickly.

 You’ll need to contact the three credit bureaus directly to initiate a credit lock.